webflo/themekey/README.txt

 - Go to admin/settings/themekey/settings/ui to make theme options available on node forms, and check off the content types you want to enable the options for
-- Go to admin/settings/themekey/settings and enable the 'node:nid' property

 ThemeKey Properties